kylereddoch/IT145-Java/README.md

 If you have found these to be helpful, please consider sponsoring my work or donating.

 All Challenge Activities and Labs are from the zyBooks program.
-The Class Assignments are what is turned in via online learning system.
+The Class Assignments are what is turned in via online learning systems.

-### Java Scripts
+### Scripts

 <details>
 <summary>Chapter 1 Labs</summary>